ORWO Wolfen NC 500 Film Review

 Wolfen NC 500 colours.

-Without adjustments, inverted by hand (for consistency, as I do with all the films reviewed on this blog — unless otherwise noted), NC 500 shows little colour saturation.
+Without adjustments, inverted by hand (for consistency, as I do with all the films reviewed on this blog — unless otherwise noted), NC 500 shows very little colour saturation.
 Gloomy weather (more blue light) and scenes that lack strong contrast appear as if the colour was drained from them.
 Compare this photo of a very purple car shot on Wolfen NC 500:

 ...to the photo of the same car from a different angle, shot with Kodak Gold: